Sigil Type System

 • unconstrained named product types compare structurally after normalization

-• constrained aliases and named product types remain distinct
+• constrained aliases and named product types use refinement checking over their underlying type instead of plain structural equality

 • sum types remain nominal